 Element S. Grade Level Limitations

-TOLCS proposes to serve Primary and Elementary Montessori levels, equivalent to grades TK-6.
-It reserves the right to submit a material revision to the charter to expand through grade 8, if The Beginning Project Board and the Charter Board Cabinet approve expansion.
+TOLCS proposes to serve Primary and Elementary Montessori levels, equivalent to grades TK-8.
+The Beginning Project Board and the Charter Board Cabinet approved an expansion, adding 7th and 8th grade, in April of 2022.